NEC4

 The early warning register isn't a formal contract requirement in the same way the programme is — clause 15 doesn't mandate a specific register format.
 But running the contract without one is commercially reckless.
 Every early warning given (clause 15.1) and every Risk Reduction Meeting (clause 15.4) should be traceable.

 Under clause 63.7, if the Contractor didn't give an early warning of a matter that an experienced contractor could have given, the compensation event is assessed as if the early warning had been given.
-If you fail to warn about something you should have anticipated, the PM can reduce your CE entitlement to what you'd have got had you warned in time.
+In other words, if you fail to warn about something you should have anticipated, the PM can reduce your CE entitlement to what you'd have got had you warned in time.
+This clause has real financial bite.

-I've seen a QS team lose £180,000 on a single CE because they couldn't demonstrate they'd raised an early warning on a known risk that materialised.
-The PM argued clause 63.7, the adjudicator agreed — no register, no evidence of when the Contractor became aware.
+I've seen a QS team lose £180,000 on a single CE because they couldn't demonstrate they'd raised an early warning on a known risk that subsequently materialised.
+The event was legitimate.
+The compensation event was real.
+But the PM argued clause 63.7 and the adjudicator agreed, because there was no early warning register and no evidence of when the contractor became aware of the risk.

 Day-one register setup:

-• Register created with columns: EW number, date raised, raised by, subject, risk description, impact on time / cost / quality, status
+• Register created with columns: EW number, date raised, raised by, subject, risk description, impact on time/cost/quality, status (open/risk reduction meeting held/closed)

 • All risks from the tender risk register reviewed — any that remain live are early warning candidates